KSIAsmodai/DayZ-RUSForma-Vehicles-Parts-Expansion-Mod-Market-Files/README.md

-This is everything you need to set up a RUSForma PARTS Trader in the Expansion Mod Market.
+This is everything you need to set up a RUSForma Vehicles PARTS Trader in the Expansion Mod Market.

 THIS IS A PARTS ONLY TRADER